So you know how to make a carved pumpkin for Halloween, it’s finally done and it’s a masterpiece!

 Some people go to a pop-up pumpkin patch.
 There, sellers bring in small and big pumpkins with a little stem still on them.
 They also bring other types of gourds, dried corn stalks, fresh apples, and hay.
 All to help create a “harvest season” feel.

 Others get their pumpkin at the local grocery store.

 Before any pumpkin carving begins, clean the outside of the pumpkin.

 - Lightly wash the outside of the pumpkin to remove any dirt or soil

-- Using paper towels, dry off all the excess moisture from the surface of the pumpkin.
+- Using paper towels, dry off all the excess moisture from the pumpkin’s surface.

-Below you’ll find several solutions, tips and techniques you can use to:
+Below you’ll find several solutions, tips, and carving techniques you can use for: